davidedavoli/risc-v-crypto/readme.md

 - `feature/constant-time`, containing the constant-time implementation of the scheme.
 - `feature/slh`, containing the *speculative* constant-time implementation protected with Jasmin's `protect` instruction (manual SLH protections).
-- `feature/dfence`, containing the *speculative* constant-time implementation protected with the experimental `dfence` primitive.
 - `feature/fence`, containing the *speculative* constant-time implementation protected with `fence` instructions.